Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 *'Open Max Window' to view the Max Console without opening the Max for Live Editor.*

+### Initialization

+If your patch is initialized with `[loadbang]` and / or `[live.thisdevice]`, you might get to a point where you need to build a fix for an issue resulting from objects not getting initalized in the right order.
+The fix for this is usually **not** to use `[delay]` or `[deferlow]` objects to change the order.
+Rather, use the `[trigger]` object, which keeps initialization synchronous.

+In the rare occasion that initialization involves an asynchronous process (such as waiting for a file to load from disk), whatever performs the asyncronous operation will likely have a way to report that the process is complete.
+You can then use this event to continue any initialization that depends on the asynchronous process to be completed.

+One example of an issue that can arise from using a `[delay]` to initialize in a certain order is that time-sensitive operations (such as delaying with a set amount of time) are not executed when Live's audio engine is off.
+So with audio off, with a `[loadbang]` => [`delay 1000`] => `[print]` patch, the `[loadbang]` does fire when the device loads but the `[print]` only happens a second after audio is turned on.

 ### Undo History

 Some Max for Live devices that use internal modulations may create a very large number of Undo events, rendering Live’s Undo function useless as a result.
 This can of course be frustrating for any Live user.